EzryStIago/training/docs/resources.md

-Here are some resources you might want to consult to learn more about how to use an HPC cluster
+Here are some resources you might want to consult to learn more about how to use an HPC cluster.

 # Slurm